Dissipation-Shaped Quantum Geometry in Nonlinear Transport

+This calculation demonstrates the quantitative significance of the mechanism-dependent kinetic term.
+While theories based on RTAs predict a {\it purely} geometric $\Gamma^0$ response (see Table.~\ref{tab:comparison}), the open-system analysis shows that the fermionic bath establishes a NESS where $\sigma_{a b c}^{\text{kin}}$ is a necessary and often comparable component of the total conductivity.

-\textit{Discussion and Conclusion.} We have demonstrated that the ``intrinsic'' ($\Gamma^0$) nonlinear conductivity is not universal, but depends on the dissipation {\it mechanism}.
-By analyzing a Bloch system coupled to a microscopic fermionic bath, we established an exact result for the second-order DC conductivity, $\sigma_{abc}$, within this model, providing two crucial insights.
+\textit{Discussion and Conclusion.} We have established that the ``intrinsic'' $\Gamma^0$ nonlinear conductivity depends on the dissipation {\it mechanism}.
+By analyzing a Bloch system coupled to a microscopic fermionic bath, we derived an exact result for the second-order DC conductivity, $\sigma_{a b c}$, providing two key insights.

-First, we have clarified the structure of the $\Gamma^0$ geometric contribution, $\sigma_{abc}^{\text{geo}}$ [Eq.~\eqref{eq:sigma_geometric}].
-Our derivation clarifies inconsistencies in the literature, confirming the presence of both the intraband QMD ($\sim \partial_a g_{bc}$) and specific interband QMD terms.
-This result is in agreement with the structure derived from constant-$\Gamma$ Green's function (GF) formalisms~\cite{ulrich2025quantum}, which model a distinct physical mechanism (white-noise disorder).
-The agreement on $\sigma_{abc}^{\text{geo}}$ across these two different mechanisms suggests $\sigma_{abc}^{\text{geo}}$ may be characteristic for idealized Markovian models, providing contrast to RTA-based theories~\cite{qiang2025clarification,das2023intrinsic,kaplan2024unification}.
+First, we clarified the structure of the $\Gamma^0$ geometric contribution, $\sigma_{a b c}^{\text{geo}}$ [Eq.~\eqref{eq:sigma_geometric}], confirming the presence of both intraband $(\sim \partial_a g_{b c})$ and specific interband terms.
+This result agrees with constant-$\Gamma$ Green's function formalisms~\cite{ulrich2025quantum}, suggesting $\sigma_{a b c}^{\text{geo}}$ may be characteristic for idealized Markovian models.
+The contrast with the conflicting results from RTA-based theories~\cite{das2023intrinsic,kaplan2024unification,qiang2025clarification} evidences that the dissipation mechanism shapes the quantum geometric response.

-Second, our analysis uncovers a novel, $\Gamma^0$ kinetic contribution, $\sigma_{abc}^{\text{kin}} \sim v^3 f^{(4)}_{0}$ [Eq.~\eqref{eq:sigma_kinetic}].
-This term emerges directly from the specific NESS regularization imposed by the fermionic bath.
-A proof of our central emphasis, the non-universality of the total $\Gamma^0$ conductivity, is the fact that $\sigma_{abc}^{\text{kin}}$ is finite for the fermionic bath mechanism but zero for the white-noise disorder mechanism (constant-$\Gamma$ GF).
+Second, we uncovered a novel, $\Gamma^0$ kinetic contribution, $\sigma_{a b c}^{\text {kin }} \sim v^3 f_0^{(4)}$ [Eq.~\eqref{eq:sigma_kinetic}].
+This term emerges from the specific way the fermionic bath modifies the electronic occupation functions, which persists even in the clean limit.
+The emergence of $\sigma_{a b c}^{\text{kin}}$ as a finite, mechanism-specific response, distinct from simplified phenomenological models, evidences this dependence.
+In fact, this dependence on the dissipation mechanism extends beyond DC responses and quantum geometry.
+For example, analysis of AC-driven Floquet systems shows that the rectification current differs when coupled to a bosonic versus a fermionic bath, even in a single Bloch band without quantum geometry and in the weak-coupling limit~\cite{shi2025ultracritical}.